This Means War (Attack Attack! album): Commercial performance

-This Means War has since become the band's highest charting album to date, debuting and peaking at number 11 on the Billboard 200 and selling more than 17,000 copies in its first week.
-It peaked at number 4 on the Rock Albums chart, number 4 on the Alternative chart, at 2 on Independent chart, and number 2 on the Hard Rock Albums charts.
-On iTunes, it peaked at number 1 on the Rock charts and charted at number 8 overall.
+This Means War has since become the band's highest-charting album to date, debuting and peaking at number 11 on the Billboard 200 and selling more than 17,000 copies in its first week.
+The album peaked at number four on the Top Rock Albums chart, number four on the Top Alternative Albums chart, at number two on the Independent Albums chart, and number two on the Hard Rock Albums charts.
+On iTunes, it peaked at number one on the Rock charts and charted at number eight overall.
 It also reached number 120 on the Canadian Albums Chart.